phette23/c4l21-learn-to-love-the-command-line/index.md

 ## Workshop Objectives

 First, we will review some fundamentals of the command line like the syntax of commands, file system operations, and navigating around.
-Somewhere in here we will learn what exactly the terms "shell" and "terminal" and "command line interface" mean.

 Next, we'll move on to more advanced topics that are relevant in shell scripting, like loops and variables.
 We will see demonstrations of more sophisticated tools that are commonly used.